Bleeding is the loss of blood. Bleeding may be:

 Bleeding can be caused by injuries or may be spontaneous.
 Spontaneous bleeding is most commonly caused by problems with the joints, or gastrointestinal or urogenital tracts.

-- Shock, which may cause any of the following symptoms:
+Bleeding can also cause shock, which may include any of the following symptoms:

 - Abdominal pain and swelling